 The next pitch night will take place in February 2020.

-Earlier this year, Startup Victoria, a not-for-profit organisation of nearly 20,000 people, and VU Innovations, a VU division aimed at changing the future of learning, work and living through through educational leadership and entrepreneurship, partnered to launch Found, a joint research project.
-Found is designed to shed light on the experiences of local entrepreneurs when they launch ambitious and fast growing start-ups in Victoria.
+Earlier this year, Startup Victoria, a not-for-profit organisation of nearly 20,000 people, and VU Innovations, a VU division aimed at changing the future of learning, work and living through through educational leadership and entrepreneurship, partnered to launch Duct Tape, a joint research project.
+Duct Tape is designed to shed light on the experiences of local entrepreneurs when they launch ambitious and fast growing start-ups in Victoria.

 The findings will be used to identity gaps for policy-makers and new directions for entrepreneurship education providers.